yashilanka/herbyCookie/README.md

     btnText: "Got it!",              // The text of the button
     policyText: "Privacy policy",    // The text of the link
-    text: "We use cookies to ensure you get the best experience on our website, if you continue to browse you'll be acconsent with our",                 // The text
+    text: "We use cookies to ensure you get the best experience on our website, if you continue to browse you'll be acconsent with our",
     scroll: false,                   // Accept on scroll?
     link: "/policy.html"             // The link to the policy